jmreicha/yaak/README.md

 * Class 10 SD Cards
 * Network connection (wireless or wired) with access to the internet

-NOTE: 32-bit support appears to be deprecated for master components in Kubernetes 1.11, so RPi clusters don't look like they will be supported moving forward.
+NOTE: 32-bit support appears to be mostly untested in Kubernetes 1.11, so RPi based clusters may have issues.

 ### Software